tianhelena/sir-model/README.md

 # sir-model

 This project is to sitimulate the evolution of pandemic with the classic SIR model.
-The initial idea is study how vaccine of different efficacy rates will fatten the curve.
+The initial idea is to study how vaccines of different efficacy rates will fatten the curve.